aashishgarg/simple_notifications/README.md

 # Simple Notifications

 A very simple gem providing the notifications functionality to any model in a Rails application.
+It does not provide the push notifications.

+It creates all the models/migrations/associations/callbacks for you.

 ### Installation